A new attack surface has emerged

 In traditional systems, influence was visible.
 You could see ads, rankings, and placements.
 Even if they were effective, they were legible.
 Users understood that what they were seeing had been shaped.

 In conversational systems, that boundary disappears.
 The same model retrieves information, interprets it, constructs a comparison, and delivers a recommendation.
-There is no separation between information and decision.
-The output is not a list of possibilities.
-It is a structured point of view.
+Information and decision live in one process.
+The output presents a structured point of view.

 What the research actually shows